Turks in Yemen

-Turks in Yemen (Yemen Türkleri), also known as Turkish Yemenis and Yemeni Turks, refers to the ethnic Turks who live in Yemen.
+Turks in Yemen (Yemen Türkleri), also known as Turkish Yemenis, Yemeni Turks or Yemeni Turkmen, refers to the ethnic Turks who live in Yemen.

 History

 The majority of today's Yemeni Turks are the descendants of the Ottoman Turkish settlers who began to migrate to the region as part of the expansion of the Ottoman Empire, which controlled, at least nominally, the region for over 300 years.
 The Yemen Eyalet (province) of the Ottoman Empire covered much of modern Yemen.

 Demographics

 Today, estimates of the Turkish community in Yemen range from more than 10,000 to 100,000 About 6,000 live in Sana'a.

-Some 150 kilometres from Yemen’s capital, Sanaa, Beyt al-Turki is inhabited by Turkish inhabitants who first moved to the area around 200 years ago.
+Some 150 kilometres from Yemen's capital, Sanaa, Beyt al-Turki is inhabited by Turkish inhabitants who first moved to the area around 200 years ago.
 The surname of most of the residents in this village is “Turki.”